Power corrections in the determination of heavy meson LCDAs: A renormalon-based estimation

-Many advancements have been made in the last few decades to explore the renormalization group evolution (RGE), inverse moment, and other properties of HQET LCDAs~\cite{Ball:1998ff,Ball:1998sk,Lee:2005gza,Kawamura:2010tj,Feldmann:2014ika,Braun:2015pha,Sun:2016avp,Binosi:2018rht,Braun:2019wyx,Serna:2020txe,Galda:2020epp,Hu:2024ebp,Wang:2024wwa}.
-Recently, a factorization theorem linking QCD LCDAs to the HQET LCDAs has been established~\cite{Zhao:2019elu,Ishaq:2019dst,Beneke:2023nmj}, enabling the calculation of HQET LCDAs from first principles.
+Recently, a factorization theorem linking QCD LCDAs to the HQET LCDAs has been presented in Refs.~\cite{Zhao:2019elu,Ishaq:2019dst,Beneke:2023nmj}.
 The matching is performed within the context of effective field theory by integrating out the hard modes with virtualities of order $m_Q$.
-These matching relations have been applied in the study of W decays to $\mathrm{B}$ mesons~\cite{Beneke:2023nmj,Ishaq:2024pvm}, and in extracting the HQET LCDA directly from lattice QCD~\cite{Hu:2023bba,Han:2024min,Han:2024yun}.
+These matching relations have been applied in the study of W decays to $\mathrm{B}$ mesons~\cite{Beneke:2023nmj,Ishaq:2024pvm}.
+Based on this relationship, a realistic method to extract the HQET LCDA directly from lattice QCD has been proposed in Ref.~\cite{Han:2024min}, and first attempts on the lattice can be found in Ref.~\cite{Han:2024yun}.

-Despite of this great success, it should be noticed that in the procedure there are power-suppressed corrections in terms of $\Lambda_{QCD}/m_Q$, which need to be systematically accounted for to achieve high precision.
+Despite of this great success, it should be noticed that in the procedure there are power-suppressed corrections in terms of $\Lambda_{\mathrm{QCD}}/m_Q$, which need to be systematically accounted for to achieve high precision.
 These corrections are particularly important in the context of ongoing and forthcoming experiments, where the high precision data demands corresponding theoretical accuracy.